knowhowlab/org.knowhowlab.configvalidator/README.md

-# org.knowhowlab.osgi.configvalidator
+# org.knowhowlab.configvalidator
-Validate DS configs in runtime
+Validate configs classes and properties in runtime